-Understanding the value of places in their historic context is important, as is understanding how communities value places today.
-Public engagement efforts for this CHMP focused on understanding what components remain valued by the community today.
+It is important to understand cultural heritage resources in their historic context, and it is also important to understand how communities value cultural heritage resources.
+Public engagement efforts for this CHMP focused on understanding what places and cultural heritage resources are valued by the community today.

 Participation from community members, Indigenous communities, and the public is critical in preparing a Plan that provides relevant, realistic and meaningful direction for cultural heritage within the Saugeen Shores context.
 The engagement strategy combined a range of on-line and in-person platforms.
 On-line engagement took place in March and April 2024 in the form of a general survey and targeted mapping of cultural heritage resources.
 The consulting team almost engaged Indigenous communities directly and connected with several heritage-minded community groups.
 In-person formal and informal discussions took place in April and May 2024.
 The consulting team utilized a range of methods to gain input from heritage focused groups and organizations from across the Town of Saugeen Shores, still it is recognized that Port Elgin and the rural areas of the Town had less representation in engagement sessions.